- Back is bluish-green, fading to silvery sides and belly (no spots)

-- The lateral line starts high and drops sharply below the second dorsal fin
+- Lateral line drops sharply below the second dorsal fin

-- Young fish often have yellowish spots, similar to the Spanish mackerel
+- Juveniles may have yellowish spots, similar to Spanish mackerel

-Kings are schooling fish that migrate from south Florida waters in winter northward in spring.
-They spawn offshore in mid-summer.
+Spawn offshore in mid-summer.
+Schooling fish that migrate from south Florida waters in winter northward in spring.
+Feed mainly on fishes.